Numerical wave propagation aided by deep learning: Introduction

+\LL{This means, in particular, that wave propagation is stable in the wave energy semi-norm with respect to perturbation to the wave field.
+Furthermore, due to linearity, if $u$ and $v$ are solutions of the wave equation, $u-v$ also satisfies the wave equation.
+Wave fields with zero energy are constants and do not propagate.
+Therefore, for the purpose of wave propagation, it is natural to compare wave fields using the energy semi-norm.
+In this paper, we shall use the discretized version, which defines a discrete semi-norm on the grid:}

-Due to this property, we shall also use a discretized version of the wave energy as a semi-norm for comparing wave fields computed by the central scheme.
-In this paper, we will design algorithms that are defined as functions of the energy components $(\nabla u,u_t)$ of the wave field $\mathbf{u}=(u, u_t)$.
+In this paper, we will design algorithms that are defined as functions of the energy components $(\nabla u,u_t)$ of the wave field $\mathbf{u}=(u, u_t)$. \LL{In the following, we shall argue that the correction of numerical dispersion errors can be conveniently carried out by convolutions of the wave energy components of the given wave field. }

 On the spatial grid $h\mathbb{Z}^2\cap[-1,1]^2$ with periodic boundary conditions, define the mapping into energy components as

 where $\nabla_h u$ is computed by numerically. $\Lambda^\dag_h$ denotes the pseudo-inverse of $\Lambda_h$ and is defined in Appendix~\ref{Appendix:Lambda_Lambda_inv}.